Understanding oxide surface stability: Theoretical insights from silver chromate

 that is, the difference of energies of the species in the silver chromate phase in relation to its pure phase.
-In equations \Cref{eq:delta_mu_ag} and \Cref{eq:delta_mu_o}, the approximation $\mu_i^{\text{pure}} \approx g_i^{\text{pure}}$ is being made considering the contact with an massive thermodynamic reservoir.
+In \Cref{eq:delta_mu_ag} and \Cref{eq:delta_mu_o}, the approximation $\mu_i^{\text{pure}} \approx g_i^{\text{pure}}$ is being made considering the contact with a massive thermodynamic reservoir.
 These equations are very useful to find well-defined theoretical limits for the chemical potentials $\Delta\mu_i$.
-In the context of the interest of this work (discussing the stability of silver chromate surfaces), it does not make sense to work with $\gamma$ values that correspond to thermodynamic conditions which the \ce{Ag2CrO4} is not stable, i.e., other oxides, such as \ce{Ag2O} and \ce{Cr2O3} would be favoured.
-Thus, observing equations \Cref{eq:delta_mu_ag} and \Cref{eq:delta_mu_o}, it is clear that the silver and oxygen atoms would be favoured to stay in the \ce{Ag2CrO4} lattice since its respective energies are lower than the energies of its pure phases.
+To ensure our results are physically meaningful, our analysis explicitly includes the stability of competing oxides, like \ce{Ag2O} and \ce{Cr2O3}, to define the conditions in which \ce{Ag2CrO4} is the stable phase.
+Thus, observing \Cref{eq:delta_mu_ag} and \Cref{eq:delta_mu_o}, it is clear that the silver and oxygen atoms would be favoured to stay in the \ce{Ag2CrO4} lattice since its respective energies are lower than the energies of its pure phases.
 Therefore,

 Additionally, there is the constraint

 where $E_{\ce{Ag2CrO4}}^f$ is the formation energy of the silver chromate.
 This inequality, together with \Cref{eq:delta_mu_ag_limit} and \Cref{eq:delta_mu_o_limit}, guarantees that all the thermodynamic conditions here studied imply the existence of a \ce{Ag2CrO4} crystal (its formation is favoured), and they form well-defined theoretical limits for the difference of chemical potentials.